bobes81/Meditation-for-life-stress-free/README.md

 The favicon used in this project is a simple and meaningful emoji that aligns with the website's theme of meditation and tranquility.
 It is designed to provide a visually appealing and recognizable icon for the website in browser tabs.
 The favicon adds a personal and modern touch to the overall design.

+## 404 Page
+The 404.html page is a custom error page designed to inform users when they attempt to access a page that does not exist on the website.
+It features a simple message and a link to return to the homepage.
+This ensures a better user experience by gracefully handling broken links or incorrect URLs.